jeho-lee/jeho-lee/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on on-device machine learning and 3D computer vision.
+- 👯 I’m actively seeking an internship position (international or domestic) where I can apply and expand upon my skills in relevant fields while contributing to a dynamic and innovative team.

 <!--
 **jeho-lee/jeho-lee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.